-Within this Jain scientific discourse on the COVID-19 pandemic, traditional sources of authority have, I argue, an ambivalent position.
-Jains who wish to substantiate their claims by means of a traditional source of authority have a wide range of options available, from quoting the words of Tirthankaras and sacred texts, to referring to well-respected historical figures and ascetic leaders (ācāryas) of their community.
+Within this Jain scientific discourse on the COVID-19 pandemic, traditional sources of au-[49] thority have, I argue, an ambivalent position.
+Jains who wish to substantiate their claims by means of a traditional source of authority have a wide range of options available, from quoting the so-called words of Tirthankaras and sacred texts, to referring to well-respected historical figures, ascetics, and leaders ($\bar{a}c\bar{a}ryas$) of their community.
 Some Jains who write on the COVID-19 pandemic and draw upon the prestige of science leave out these traditional sources of authority.
-To return to our earlier example "Say No to More": Rahul Kapoor Jain does not refer to any traditional Jain source of authority, be it the Tīrthankara Mahāvīra, a particular Jain scripture or ascetic.
+To return to our earlier example "Say No to More": Rahul Kapoor Jain does not refer to any traditional Jain source of authority, be it the Tirthankara Mahāvīra, a particular Jain scripture or ascetic.
 Also in his video's imagery, there is no characteristic Jain image in sight.
 The result is a Jain discourse on climate change and COVID-19 presented in a scientific and universal language.
 Others, however, unlike Rahul Kapoor Jain, can rest their claim that Jainism is scientific on the authority of a traditional source itself.
-One respondent, for example, told me how his ācārya says that the practice of Jainism is scientifically based and helps one avoid contracting disease.
+One respondent, for example, told me how his ācārya says that the practice of Jainism is scientifically based and helps one from contracting disease.
 That Jainism is scientific and good for health rests, in this example, on the ācārya's authority.
 In the scientific discourse on the COVID-19 pandemic, traditional sources of authority are thus either ignored or drawn upon to rest one's claim that Jainism is scientific and pertinent for today's world.
-The choice of individual authors whether or not to appeal to traditional Jain sources of authority may be determined by their prospective (and imagined) audience, by their active endorsement (or rejection) of the scientization and universalization discourses within Jainism, and, in case their contribution was upon invitation, the views of those Jains who commissioned their work.